I Can’t Stand The Rain

-‘I Can’t Stand The Rain’ is a single by Ann Peebles, the Queen of Memphis Soul label Hi Records.
+‘I Can’t Stand The Rain’ is a single from Ann Peebles, the queen of Memphis soul label Hi Records.

 Since the original release, many artists have covered the song including Tina Turner.

-The Chords and Chord Progression are heavily influenced by the Blues.
-At first listen it might seem as if it just that, a simple Blues.
+The chords and chord progression are heavily influenced by the standard blues progression.
+On a first listen, it might seem as if it just that, a simple twelve bar blues progression.

-However, at closer inspection you’ll find that the Chords are actually a lot more adventurous than your average twelve bar.
+However, at closer inspection, you’ll find that the chords are actually a lot more adventurous than your average twelve bar blues.

 As the verse start a standard A to A6 part is used and then repeated over the D, like this:

 | A6 | A6 | D6 | A6 |

 The chorus get much more adventurous starting on a bVIIx (G) before we go back to A, up to a C (bIIIx) before we resolve with a II – V. Looks like this: